DroneBridge/ESP32/README.md

 -   Support for **MAVLink**, **MSP**, **LTM** or **any other payload** using transparent option
 -   Affordable: ~7€
 -   Up to **150m range** using WiFi
--   Up to **1km of range** using ESP-NOW or Wi-Fi LR Mode - sender & receiver must be ESP32 with LR-Mode enabled [(ESP32 C2 is not supported)](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/wifi.html#lr-compatibility)
+-   Up to **1km of range** using ESP-NOW or Wi-Fi LR Mode - sender & receiver must be ESP32 with LR-Mode enabled
--   **Fully encrypted** in all modes including ESP-NOW broadcasts secured using **AES-GCM**!
+-   **Fully encrypted** in all modes including ESP-NOW broadcasts secured using **AES-GCM 256 bit**!
 -   Weight: <10 g
 -   Supported by: QGroundControl, Mission Planner, mwptools, impload etc.
 -   Easy to set up: Power connection + UART connection to flight controller